Highway 11

 She was probably right.

-The driver of an 18 wheeler pulled over to help us beat out the flame before it reached Winder.
-A few years after that I drove off to join life in my brand new MGB convertible that my dad cosigned with me against Mother’s protests.
+The driver of an 18-wheeler pulled over to help us beat out the flame before it reached Winder.
+A few years after that I left home in my brand new MGB convertible that my dad cosigned with me against Mother’s protests.

 “You have delusions of grandeur,” Mother said.